PhD Focus Areas

 Starting in January 2020, all applicants (including current or former UIUC Masters students) for the Informatics PHD Program must apply through the Graduate College Online Application.
-Application deadline is December 15th for the following Fall admission.
+Applications are accepted for fall admission only.
+Applications will open in early August, and the deadline is December 15th for the following Fall admission.

 It is highly recommended you do not wait until the deadline to submit your application or letters of recommendation.
 Plan to have all your application materials in one month prior to the deadline.